Before you start

 In the **Settings** step, enter the remote connection string to SQL Database by selecting it under the **EcfSqlConnection** section (Customized Commerce database).

-### STEP 3.
-Add Commerce Manager (back-end) to the solution and publish the code
+### 3. Add Commerce Manager (back-end) to the solution and publish the code

-Follow **steps 5-8 under Installing Customized Commerce** in [Installing Optimizely](🔗), to add Commerce Manager to your solution.
+Follow **steps 5-8 under Install Customized Commerce** in [Install Optimizely](🔗), to add Commerce Manager to your solution.

 Add the _EPiServer.CommerceManager.Azure_ package to the **Commerce Manager** **site**.